teslex/telegroo/telegroo-api/README.md

-# telegroo-api
+# telegroo-telegramClient

-telegroo api for bots
+telegroo telegramClient for bots